grafana/thema/docs/overview.md

 Thema will be considered a mature, stable project when all the intended invariants are machine-checked.
 Even when this milestone is reached, however, certain caveats will remain:

 * Programs need to have the most updated version of the lineage, in case they receive inputs that are valid, but against a schema they are not yet aware of.
 This implies a publishing and distribution model for lineages is necessary, as well as an append-only immutability requirement.
 See [Publishing (TODO)](publishing.md).
-* Even with lenses and lacunae, some data semantics will result in practical limits on surpriseless translation of message intent.
+* Even with lenses and lacunas, some data semantics will result in practical limits on surpriseless translation of message intent.
 As the Project Cambria folks [note](https://www.inkandswitch.com/cambria/#findings), a practical breaking point will eventually be reached.
 Thema is not a magical silver bullet.